Migalvao/mindspand-api/README.md

 ## To run

-To start the server, open a terminal window in the second /skillX directory and run:
+To start the server, open a terminal window in the project's main directory and run:

 ```bash
 rails server